Why You Need To Replace Your Tile Flooring

 Today, urethane cement is the go-to solution for covering up tile flooring.
 Urethane cement is a long term solution that is strong, durable, and aesthetically pleasing.
 Urethane cement is a mixture comprised of urethane polymers and cement.
 It's easily pourable, chemical resistant, and wear-resistant.
 It's odor-free and fast setting.
 Urethane cement also has a 300lbs. bonding strength, meaning it won't delaminate from the tile.

-How is Urethane Cement Installed
+How Is Urethane Cement Installed

-The installation process for urethane cement is rather simple.
+The installation process for urethane cement flooring is rather simple.
 The existing tile floor is inspected for any loose tiles or other issues that need to be addressed.
 Then the tile is ground down to both remove the baked-on glaze and also create an even substrate.
 Then the urethane cement is poured over the tile to completely cover the area.

 An added benefit of a urethane cement flooring being installed over existing tile is that it makes it very easy for contractors to add a cove base.
 A cove base creates a "bathtub" effect that helps prevent standing water from gathering.
 It makes it super easy to clean as well.